Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Walking on the wild side: eye movements beyond the CLT

 One way to anomalous diffusion is by introducing ``memory'' effects in the process.
 This gives rise to \textbf{ long-range} power--law autocorrelations in the underlying noise that drives the random walk.
 Long-range memory effects violate the condition of independent random variables.

-One intuitive example is the self-avoiding walk (SAW).
+One intuitive example is the \textbf{self-avoiding walk} (SAW).
 In this process the random walker has to keep track of the whole history of his path while he moves along, since he is not allowed to visit a site twice.
+Sites already visited therefore act like a repulsive potential for the continuation of the walk; Fig. \ref{Fig:SAW} illustrates a $2$-dimensional SAW.
 Intuitively, this ``long--range repulsive interaction'' along the path should make the overall displacement grow stronger with increasing $t$ than in the case of the Bm \cite{paul2013stochastic}.

-Fractional Brownian motion (fBm) is another example.
-It was introduced by Mandelbrot and van Ness \cite{} to account for processes obeying a scaling law of the functional form $MSD = kt^{2H}$, with $0<H<1, \; \; H \neq \frac{1}{2}$, where $H=\frac{1}{2}$ is the special case of Bm (cfr.
+\textbf{Fractional Brownian motion} (fBm) is another example.
+It was introduced by Mandelbrot and van Ness \cite{mandelbrot1968fractional} to account for processes obeying a scaling law of the functional form $MSD = kt^{2H}$, with $0<H<1, \; \; H \neq \frac{1}{2}$, where $H=\frac{1}{2}$ is the special case of Bm (cfr.
 Box \ref{tab:Hurst}).